 The Government Legal Profession (GLP) is currently advertising 60+ Legal Trainee places (i.e. training contracts and pupillages).
 The closing date for applications is midday on 22 July 2019.

-In July 2018, 75 legal trainee positions will be advertised, primarily for those looking to start their training contract/pupillage in September 2020 but with a number of positions available for those looking to start sooner, i.e. in September 2019.
+The training contracts and pupillages on offer are primarily for those looking to start their training in September 2021 but a few are also available for those looking to start sooner, i.e. in September 2020.

-The vacancies will be available within the following departments:
+The Legal Trainee places are available within the following government departments:

+The training period for all Legal Trainees (i.e. both trainee solicitors and pupil barristers) will last 2 years.
+During this time you will experience a broad range of interesting and high profile government legal work.
 As a valued member of a government legal team, you will have an active role to play in casework.
-You will liaise with government ministers, senior policy makers and counsel.
-You will also have the opportunity to participate in the legislative process itself.
+You can expect to liaise with government ministers, senior policy makers and counsel.
+And you may also have the opportunity to participate in the legislative process itself.

 You must meet the Civil Service nationality requirements.

 You must also have, or be predicted to obtain, a minimum of a 2:2 in an undergraduate degree.
 This does not have to be in law.

 Alternatively, the GLP will accept applications from those who hold a Certificate of Academic Standing from the Bar Standards Board (BSB) or the Solicitors Regulation Authority (SRA) and from Fellows/Graduates of CILEx who have satisfied the SRA’s academic stage of training.